PET imaging of endocannabinoid system

-CB2 receptors are predominantly expressed on cells of the immune system, and found in the brain only in small quantities, but overexpressed in activated microglia and astrocytes.
+CB2 receptors are predominantly expressed on cells of the immune system, and found in the brain only in small quantities in neuronal, glial, and endothelial cells, but overexpressed in activated microglia and astrocytes.
 Some CB2R expression is also seen in the cardiac muscle, adipose tissue, spleen, and in the pancreas.
 CB2Rs in tonsils may be visible in brain imaging.
 During inflammation the CB2Rs are upregulated in immune system cells, and activation of CB2Rs by agonists dampens the inflammation.
 Platelets contain both CB1 and CB2 receptors.

 Anandamide and N-arachidonoyl-dopamine (NADA), another endocannabinoid, are also ligands for TRPV1 (capsaicin receptor, vanilloid receptor 1), which has a diverse tissue distribution; it is found in the brain, in glial cells, liver, inflammatory cells, smooth muscles, bladder urothelium, and in keratinocytes of the epidermis.
 AEA activates TRPV1, leading to an increase in intracellular [Ca2+].
 Additionally, TRPV1 may contribute to or regulate the uptake of AEA into endothelial cells.